 flows.
 They’re the ideal solution for difficult soils, small sites, system upgrades and repairs, new installations,

 pretreatment, nitrogen reduction, and disinfection.
-One of the major benefits of AdvanTex that it provides, consistent,
+One of the major benefits of AdvanTex is that it provides, consistent,

 reliable advanced treatment under real-world conditions, not just in a controlled testing environment.
 And one reason

-for that is because AdvanTex Treatment Systems process and discharge small amounts of treated wastewater
+for that is AdvanTex Treatment Systems process and discharge small amounts of treated wastewater

 throughout the day, so surges don’t overwhelm your system.
 The treated effluent is so clean it can be reused for